28+ Academic Curriculum Vitae Templates

-- Don’t include any picture, date of birth, marital status, and any personal biographical information about yourself that are not needed.
+- Don’t include any picture, date of birth, marital status, and any personal biographical information about yourself that is not needed.

-- Don’t mention any skills, work experience, or any information that are unrelated.
+- Don’t mention any skills, work experience, or any unrelated information.

-For even more examples, search for curriculum vitae examples using the search tool on the upper right corner of the page.
+For even more examples, search for modern resume / curriculum vitae examples using the search tool on the upper right corner of the page.